bullockwp/dementiaviz/README.md

 With the population structure shifting to become more aged, the prevalence of dementia will continue to rise in the short future, especially in low and middle income countries (LMICs).
 In 2015, the estimated number of people with dementia in LMICs was 27.8 millions, and it is projected to reach 89.3 millions in 2050, which is approximate to an increase of 227 % (a more than three-fold increase).
 While in high income countries (HICs), there were about 19.5 millions in 2015 with a forecast of 116 % increase to 42.2 millions in 2050.[<sup>3</sup>](#3)

-In LMICs, people have less access to health care services, including diagnosis of dementia, compared to those living in HICs.
-The diagnosis rates of dementia are commonly less than 10-20 % of the total pool of people with dementia in LMICs, while the diagnosis rates in HICs are a half.[<sup>3</sup>](#3)

 Currently, there are numerous global efforts led by World Health Organization (WHO)[<sup>4</sup>](#4) and other collaborative forces to promote care for people with dementia, risk reduction and research for cures.
 Many HICs have national plans to tackle dementia in place, while other countries are developing their plans.
 Immense efforts are required to curb the epidemic of the 21<sup>st</sup> century.